 Few people are familiar with high-performance computing, also known as massively parallel computing.
 This may be set to change as the provision of HPC is recognised as an important strategic resource for both commercial and public sectors.
-The e-Infrastructure Special Interest Group, part of the UK’s innovation-focused Knowledge Transfer Network (KTN), recently commissioned FirstPartner to create a HPC Market Map, which is now available to download here.
+The e-Infrastructure Special Interest Group, part of the UK’s innovation-focused Knowledge Transfer Network (KTN), recently commissioned FirstPartner to create a HPC Market Map.
 The aim of the project was to create a visual overview of the HPC’s ecosystem, the provision of access methods to HPC resources and the variety application verticals requiring HPC resources.
 A further goal of the project was to compare the UK’s HPC capabilities with those found in mainland Europe.

 What is HPC?